 The Project Overview

-The Downtown Crossing will connect downtown Louisville and Jeffersonville, Ind., running parallel to the existing Kennedy Bridge.
-The East End Crossing will be located eight miles upstream and connect Prospect, Ky. and Utica, Ind.
+The Downtown Crossing or Lincoln bridge connects downtown Louisville and Jeffersonville, Ind., running parallel to the Kennedy Bridge.
+The East End Crossing or Lewis and Clark bridge is located eight miles upstream and connect Prospect, Ky. and Utica, Ind.

-The Kentucky Transportation Cabinet (KYTC) has taken the lead on financing, designing and constructing the Downtown Crossing.
+The Kentucky Transportation Cabinet (KYTC) took the lead on financing, designing and constructing the Downtown Crossing.
 Walsh Construction Co. of Chicago was awarded the job of completing the design and building the Downtown Crossing.

 Innovations by the Walsh Design Build Team will result in completion of the project in 2016 – exceeding KYTC expectations.
 Work includes:

 - Building a new I-65 bridge with six northbound lanes